Ricerca

 Giovanni Battista Bianco, Mary as the Queen of Genoa (detail), ca. 1649–52, bronze, Genoa, San Lorenzo, choir (photo: Davide Ferri).

-My dissertation project is an interdisciplinary exploration of the concept of "territory" as a political, devotional, and ecological category within aesthetic discourses.
-It examines how territories emerge in images and how images shape terrestrial, aquatic, and coastal environments.
-It looks at “traces” of the territorial in paintings, sculptures, drawings, and prints: sometimes an elaborate model of a city, sometimes a view of a coastline, or the personification of a real (or imagined) territory, sometimes just a minor detail in the background of an altarpiece.
-Looking at the aesthetic emergence of territory not so much through the lens of what a territory represents in visual media, but how it produces meaning through form, the project investigates how artists and patrons created an aesthetic discourse of territory through art.
+This dissertation examines the emergence of territory as a political, devotional, and ecological category within early modern aesthetic discourses.
+It investigates how territories take shape in images and how, in turn, images participate in shaping terrestrial, aquatic, and coastal environments.
+It traces the visual presence of the territorial in paintings, sculptures, and prints—at times as a model of a city, a coastal view, a personification of a real or imagined land, or a marginal detail in an altarpiece.
+Focusing less on what a territory represents than on how it produces meaning through form, the study explores how artists and patrons articulated an aesthetic discourse of territory.

 Newsletter